gatesofdawnstudio/gatesofdawnstudio.github.io/readme.md

 <img src="https://i.imgur.com/2X78rDp.jpeg" style="width: 1000px; max-width: 100%; height: auto" title="Gates of Dawn Music Recording and Production header"/>

 ## About
 My name is Kiley Burkhart, and I operate a music recording and production studio called Gates of Dawn in Westerville, OH.
 I am passionate about helping independent artists bring their songs to life.
 I specialize in the indie rock/pop world as a musician and multi-instrumentalist, but I am open to working on all kinds of music.
-I provide affordable project based rates and a relaxed environment with flexible scheduling and payment options.
-I also can offer an hourly rate if needed.

 <img src="https://i.imgur.com/E2HlUy4.jpeg">